-- Do you have a medical nexus linking the current disabling condition you experience to an in-service injury, illness, or event?
+- Can you produce medical documentation linking the current disabling condition with an in-service injury, illness, or event?

 How is the Severity of my Condition Determined?

-The VA rates the severity of your disability between 0%-100% disabled.
-While the VA may establish the connection between your condition and your service–a very important step– they often won’t rank the severity of your disability as high as you may expect.
+The VA rates the severity of your disability between 0%-100%.
+While the VA may establish the connection between your condition and your service–a crucial step–they often won’t rank the severity of your disability as highly as you may expect.
 The VA often grants service-connection with a “zero percent” impairment rating.
 While there may not be any immediate monetary benefit from a zero percent rating, this service connection could still be very important as your health worsens over time, and especially if you appeal your decision or file a supplemental claim later.

 What is a C&P Exam?

 A C&P exam–short for compensation and pension exam–is a medical examination performed by a VA physician or contracted physician who will evaluate and document the current severity of your condition or injury under consideration for disability.
-This exam may be very very brief, but has long-lasting consequences when it comes to the amount of benefits you may receive.
-Not only that, but the actually written findings from examiners can be brief as well.
+This exam may be brief, but has long-lasting consequences when it comes to the amount of benefits you may receive.
+Examiners’ findings can be brief as well.
 The VA code ratings are very specific, and require detailed findings by an examining medical professional.

 Sometimes, only one C&P exam is necessary to determine your level of disability.
 However, if you have specific injuries or conditions related to your hearing, vision, or a dental or psychological condition, you may need additional C&P exams with a specialist.

-You have the right as a Veteran/claimant to submit your own evidence in the form of an examination that you acquire.
-These exams can be used to re-but the findings in prior C&P exams.
-These exams can provide the level of required detail to properly address how your conditions apply to the ratings codes.
+You have the right as a veteran/claimant to submit your own evidence in the form of an examination that you acquire.
+These exams can be used to rebut the findings in prior C&P exams.
+These exams can provide the level of required detail to properly address how your conditions fit into the rating codes.

 How Long Does a VA Disability Case Take?

 Disability claims are notorious for taking months, if not years, to resolve.
-However, most initial VA disability claims are determined anywhere from three to ten months, on average.
-Every case is different, and more complicated cases can take much longer.
-If an appeal to the BVA (Board of Veterans’ Appeals) is required after a denial, that can add years to the claim unless you meet one of three very specific criteria for expedited processing.
+However, most initial VA disability claims are determined within three to ten months.
+Each case is unique, and more complicated cases can take much longer.
+An appeal to the BVA (Board of Veterans’ Appeals) following a denial can add years to the claim, unless you meet specific criteria for expedited processing.

 Why Might I Need an Attorney for my VA Disability?
 Isn’t that Expensive?

 Thirty-one percent of VA disability claims are denied.
-And that does not begin to explain the numerous claims most veterans have within each claim.
-If you’re one of the thousands of veterans denied disability benefits each year, the right legal team can advise you, help you file appeals, assist you with proper and complete documentation, and can fight for you and with you as you navigate your next steps.
+If you’re one of the thousands of veterans denied disability benefits each year, the right legal team can advise you, help you file appeals, assist you with proper and complete documentation, and fight by your side as you navigate your next steps.

-Perhaps most importantly, they can help identify logical theories that provide a path to victory, amidst the chaos of multiple claims and level of appeal.
+Perhaps most importantly, they can help identify logical theories that provide a path to victory amid the chaos of multiple claims and levels of appeal.

-The law protects veterans specifically in regards to legal fees and cases.
-Before 2007, veterans weren’t allowed to have legal representation from attorneys regarding their disability claim.
-Veterans groups and other advocacy groups petitioned Congress to change the laws to protect the rights of veterans.
+The law specifically protects veterans with regard to legal fees.
+Before 2007, veterans weren’t allowed to employ legal representation by attorneys regarding their disability claim.
+Veterans groups and other advocacy groups petitioned Congress to change the laws to create protections for the rights of veterans.
 Contact us today for a free case evaluation.
 We can quickly determine if we can help you win your case.